Lepton Mixing from a Lattice Flavon Model: A Two-Branch Octant-delta Prediction: Parameter Scan and Analytic Correlations in the Two-NO Picture

 The atmospheric angle receives its dominant correction from the charged-lepton $23$ rotation,

 Thus the sign of $(\theta_{23}-\theta_{23}^\nu)$ is controlled by the same charged-lepton phase that enters $U_{e3}$.

 \paragraph*{Correlated branch structure.} As shown in Sec.~\ref{sec:phase-alignment}, the single-flavon origin of the $B$-lattice textures ensures $\phi_{12}^e\approx\phi_{23}^e$ to within $\sim\!\phi_0/9$.
 Under this alignment, the sign of the octant shift $(\theta_{23}-45^\circ)$ correlates directly with the direction of the phase displacement $(\delta-\delta_\nu)$.
+This correlation takes the compact form

-Lower- and upper-octant solutions therefore correspond to opposite signs of the interference term in Eq.~\eqref{eq:delta-theorem}, producing two distinct branches in the $(\theta_{23},\delta)$ plane.
+The two normal-ordering branches therefore map onto the lower and upper quadrants of the $(\theta_{23}-45^\circ,\,\delta-\delta_\nu)$ plane, corresponding to opposite signs of the interference term in Eq.~\eqref{eq:delta-theorem} and producing two distinct branches in the $(\theta_{23},\delta)$ plane.

 \paragraph*{Regime of validity.} Equations~\eqref{eq:delta-theorem} and \eqref{eq:theta23-theorem} retain the dominant charged-lepton corrections but neglect the $\theta_{13}^e\,c_{23}^\nu$ term in Eq.~\eqref{eq:Ue3-full}, which is $\sim\!\e^{1/3}\approx 57\%$ of the retained $\theta_{12}^e\,s_{23}^\nu$ term.
-The analytic formulas should therefore be understood as capturing the \emph{qualitative correlation structure}---the existence of two branches and the sign of the octant--$\delta$ linkage---rather than as precision predictions of $\delta(\theta_{23})$.
+The analytic formulas should therefore be understood as capturing the \emph{qualitative correlation structure} (the existence of two branches and the sign of the octant--$\delta$ linkage) rather than as precision predictions of $\delta(\theta_{23})$.
 Numerical scans, which include all three charged-lepton rotations and their relative phases, confirm that the two-branch structure and the predictive octant--$\delta$ linkage are robust (Fig.~\ref{fig:scan-delta-theta23}).

 The essential result is structural: the same interference that fixes $|U_{e3}|$ determines both the magnitude and the direction of the Dirac-phase shift and simultaneously selects the atmospheric octant.